 7 Tyers Gate

-Nominated Best UK Feature on its premiere at Raindance Film Festival, The Inheritance won the Raindance Award at 2007 British Independent Film Awards, and Tim was nominated Best Producer at 2008 BAFTA Scotland New Talent Awards.
-The Inheritance toured festivals and cinemas, and was released on DVD together with a 60 minute documentary showing how to make a micro-budget award-winning feature.
+Tim set up Lyre Productions to make contemporary feature films.
+He wrote & produced The Inheritance - the award-winning indie Scottish road movie directed by Charles-Henri Belleville.
+Nominated Best UK Feature at Raindance Film Festival, The Inheritance won the Raindance Award at 2007 British Independent Film Awards, and Tim was nominated Best Producer at 2008 BAFTA Scotland New Talent Awards.
+The Inheritance played 12 film festivals and toured cinemas throughout the UK, and was released on DVD partnered by a 60 minute making-of documentary.

 Tim wrote, produced & directed Lyre's second feature film The Space Between - an Edinburgh love story and redemption tale.
 The film premiered at Edinburgh's Filmhouse in 2011, played at the Scottish Mental Health Arts Festival and Shetland Film Festival, and toured Scotland and the UK until 2014, completing 57 screenings.
 The Space Between is released on DVD.

 He wrote, produced & directed Lyre's third feature Riptide - a schizophrenia love story road movie, due for release in 2019.

 Tim received a New Playwrights Award from Playwrights Studio in 2012.
 He was selected for the Wellcome Trust Ideas Lab at the 2015 Edinburgh International Film Festival.
 He worked at National Theatre of Scotland as a Starter 2019 artist.